mshekhtman/CyclePerform/README.md

 3. **Nutrition Recommendations**: Tailored dietary suggestions for each phase
 4. **Recovery Monitoring**: Integration with sleep and HRV data
 5. **Team Integration**: Features for coaches working with female athletes

+## Planned Evaluation Strategy

+We've planned the following evaluation methods to assess the effectiveness of the CyclePerform digital twin:

+1. **User Acceptance Testing**: With 8-12 competitive female runners to evaluate interface usability and recommendation relevance
+2. **Expert Review Sessions**: With sports physiologists and running coaches to validate our training recommendations model
+3. **A/B Testing**: To compare different visualization approaches for physiological data representation

+These methods will help us measure key metrics including usability (via System Usability Scale), user satisfaction, and trust in the digital twin's recommendations across different cycle phases.

 ## About Digital Twins